Scottish Football: Fix the Foundations First

 If we want more skilful, brave, intelligent Scottish players, we need to create environments that demand those qualities from the beginning.

-Fix the foundations first.
+Fix the foundations first, the rest will follow.